-\\Disclaimer: The instructor reserves the right to make adjustments to the schedule of topics, assigned readings, and exams during the course of the semester.
+Disclaimer: The instructor reserves the right to make adjustments to the schedule of topics, assigned readings, exam schedule and exam point values during the course of the semester.
 Any changes will be announced in class and on the e-learning website.